Vitamin A supplements and your daily multivitamin: Is your child getting too much A?

 Here in the United States, I’m having a hard time finding vitamins for kids that don’t contain excessive levels of retinol.

-To see what I mean, consider the recommended daily allowances for vitamin Apromoted by the U.S. Institute of Medicine of the National Academy of Sciences.
-These reflect how much vitamin A your child should get, on average, each day:
+To see what I mean, consider the recommended daily allowances for vitamin A promoted by the U.S. National Institutes of Health.
+These reflect how much vitamin A your child should get, on average, each day.

 Now consider the “tolerable upper intake level" (UL)—the amount of retinol that kids shouldn’t exceed: